johnmasonyxe/files/README.md

 - file types that are not png/jpeg are rejected before they hit the api, although i would expect the server implementation to check regardless
 - file types that are above 10mb are rejected before they hit the api as well

+## future improvements
+- would create a quick tutorial/walkthrough
+- would create an actual api/implement mocked functionality
+- would refactor filteredFiles to be filteredFileIds and
+- would refactor delete to pass around just an id
+- would implement either back end paging or front end paging
+- would add code to deduplicate multiple uploads

 ## other notes
 - didn't spend time minimizing antd styles, if i was future proofing this project i would minimize the styles
 - link to how to do that - https://ant.design/docs/react/use-with-create-react-app#Use-babel-plugin-import
-- didnt build snapshots for all ui components
+- didnt build component tests for all components just enough to demonstrate how i'd do it